You should be able to send messages to all countries. If you have trouble sending messages to any country, please get in touch and we'll look into it.

 The only information we need from you is a username and password.
 You may optionally configure an email address in your profile, but these are not required when you signup, and you can change them at any time.

-We also have records of the bitcoin you have deposited, the phone numbers you have bought and the messages you have sent and received, because it is not possible to run the service without these.
+We also have records of the bitcoin you have deposited, the phone numbers you have bought and the messages you have received, because it is not possible to run the service without these.

 We also have normal web server logs.

 Nothing.
 It's only checked in the event that you forget your password.
-In particular, we will never use it for sending you any emails other then to help you reset your password, and we will never give or sell it to any third parties.
+In particular, we will never use it for sending you any emails other than to help you reset your password, and we will never give or sell it to any third parties.

 If you decide to fill in the email address field (which we recommend you do), we recommend you use an address that is not linked to your real-world identity so that you can retain your privacy in the event that SMS Privacy is compromised.